Analysis | Your regular reminder that the debt ceiling doesn’t really accomplish much

 But it’s an incomplete one.
 A better analogy is of being the accountant at a business whose owner has signed contracts agreeing to purchase a certain amount of material and then having to cover those costs with an available credit limit.
-The money has been committed and there’s nothing you can change about that.
-Now it’s your job have to put it on the card — or beg the bank to let you do so.
+The money has been committed, and there’s nothing you can change about that.
+Your job is simply to use the card to pay what’s owed — or, perhaps, to beg the bank to let you do it.

 Well, not the bank, really.
-A better analogy is that you have to beg the business owner to let you put more on the credit card but, because he likes to tell people how little credit card debt he has, he’s always reticent to let you do it.
+A better analogy is that you have to beg the business owner to let you put more on the credit card, but because he likes to tell people how little credit card debt he has, he’s always reticent to let you do it.
 You explain, over and over, that if he doesn’t let you put more on the card, he’ll default on his debt, but, see, he really likes to tell people how little debt he carries and how effectively he’s keeping costs under control at the business.
 He can really be a dope.

 Or really, it’s like there’s a management team that approved that spending but part of the team wants to make the CEO of the company look bad by defaulting on his obligations.
 Oh, and also this whole thing could go away if the management team just decided to say a magical word that instantly evaporated all the money the company owed but they were worried about the curse that a wizard warned might accompany saying the word.
-(This actually has a real-world equivalent but this business-owner analogy is already four paragraphs long and honestly trying to explain the magic word — the creation of a coin worth a trillion dollars — would take another 14.)
+(This actually has a real-world equivalent, but this business-owner analogy is already four paragraphs long and honestly trying to explain the magic word — the creation of a coin worth a trillion dollars — would take another 14.)

 In case it wasn’t clear, the point is that the limit that Congress imposes on the debt that results from its own spending is not cleanly analogous to anything at your house.
 In a way, it’s more like the rationalizations of someone who’s bad at their diet: I’m only going to eat 14,000 calories this week — until Thursday rolls around, you’re 13,800 calories into your week and your cap gets adjusted upward.